Henderson/Hopkins Project - Baltimore, MD

 Last year, Ms. Deidre Harris of New York’s Bearden Foundation, conducted a workshop with parents on the “power of collage”.
 Camay Murphy, creator of the project and chair of the committee, believes that this project is having lasting results on the children and their families.
 Camay stated, “One little girl did a collage that featured an animal huddled in the background of lots of other people and objects says Ms. Murphy.
 When asked to explain her collage the young girl said that she herself often feels like that animal—afraid to come out in all of the noise and danger of her neighborhood.
 I took that opportunity as an opening to connect with her telling her that even the most frightened animal must come out—when it's safe to eat and play with others”.

-The project has been successful in several areas.
+ACCOMPLISHMENTS: The project has been successful in several areas.
 Specifically, the project has accomplished the following: Introduced children to college and art Assisted in using collage to express cognitions and feelings Children learned the history of Baltimore city and the life history of one of its most prolific artists Engaged children 4 days a week in an after-school program providing a positive outlet and positive role modeling.

-The Baltimore City Chapter plans to continue work with the school and potentially introduce the project to the school district administration for use in other schools.
+FUTURE GOAL: The Baltimore City Chapter plans to continue work with the school and potentially introduce the project to the school district administration for use in other schools.